 The maximum benefit of this individual policy is \$3,000 per month.
 To obtain conversion information, call the Citi Benefits Center through ConnectOne at 1-800-881-3938.
-From the ConnectOne main menu, choose the "health and welfare benefits" option.
-For TDD and international assistance, please see the "For More Information" section.
+See the For More Information section for detailed instructions, including TDD and international assistance.